-It's difficult to ignore the weather these day, whether you're a climate change skeptic or a committed believer to the dangers of global warming.
+It's difficult to ignore the weather these day, whether you're a climate change skeptic, a committed believer to the dangers of global warming or simply someone who's googled "never ending lightning" and are wondering what all the fuss is about it.
 From polar vortices, to hurricanes that strike New York City in autumn, to droughts that never seem to end, no one in the world truly seems to know what's happening with the weather.

 What is the Catatumbo Lightning?